Skip to main content

 • Businesses with Customer Support Teams: Direct numbers for each support agent can improve response times and customer satisfaction.

-• Sales Teams: Sales professionals can have direct lines, making it easier for clients to reach them directly.
+• Sales Teams: Sales professionals can have dedicated lines, making it easier for clients to reach them directly.

 • Remote Teams: With SIP, remote team members can connect to the company's phone system regardless of their location as if they were in the office.